developer-friendly/blog/docs/blog/posts/2024/0023-operational-authentication/index.md

 I aim to deploy [Kratos] with as minimal overhead as possible.
 I maintain my own [Kustomization] files for deploying some of the services, including Kratos[^kustomizations].

+You will see shortly how easy it is to deploy Kratos, with only a custom Kratos configuration file!

 ### Kratos Server Configuration